maciakl/pv/README.md

 ### Viewers

-Following viewers and the extensions that each is associated with:
+Following viewers are available to be overriden.
+Each one is listed alongside the the extensions that it is associated with:

 |Viewer|Extensions|
 |---|---|